 For a sign of the times, just look at the explosive growth of LinkedIn.
-As of the first quarter in 2016 there are over 400 million LinkedIn members, compared to 32 million in 2009.
+To date, there are over 922 million LinkedIn members, compared to 467 million users in October of 2016.
 More and more of professional life is moving online – and the professional services world is no exception.
 Increasingly, the firms that succeed are the ones that learn to leverage online marketing effectively.

 So what are ten of the top advantages of online marketing, and how can you bring those benefits to your firm?

-The answer is that it is a diverse and evolving set of techniques that use the Internet to reach a wide but often highly targeted audience.
+Online marketing is the use of a diverse and evolving set of Internet based digital techniques to reach targeted audiences.
 These techniques include (but are not limited to) content marketing, social media, websites, search engine optimization, online video, email marketing, paid search, and more.

 Many of these tools work best together: for example, publishing educational content on your firm’s blog and then sharing it to start a conversation on social media.
 Perhaps your blog post uses a YouTube video to illustrate a key point.
 If it’s successful, this piece might help drive up your website’s ranking for Google searches on the topic.